 As their family, your loved one is more likely to listen to what you have to say.
 You and other members of your family can help them see how their addiction and behavior is negatively affecting, not just themselves, but the people around them.

-A family intervention is a structured discussion that helps your addicted loved one understand their situation and its consequences.
+A family intervention is a structured discussion that helps your loved one who is struggling with alcoholism and drug dependence to understand their situation and its consequences.
 It is also an opportunity to motivate them to accept or seek treatment.

 Seeking Help from an Intervention Specialist

 When planning a family intervention, never forget to consult and invite an intervention specialist.
-They are crucial to the success of the intervention.
+They are crucial for a successful intervention to take place.
 Professional interventionists are trained to run an intervention and ensure positive outcomes.

-Working with an intervention specialist helps the conversation flow smoothly.
+When family members work with an intervention specialist, it helps the conversation to flow smoothly.
 They keep everyone on the right topic, especially during emotional moments.
 Having an intervention specialist with you is especially important if you suspect your addicted family member may be violent or self-destructive.

 Family interventions are highly charged situations.
 Unless the conversations are moderated properly, it can cause anger, resentment, and feelings of betrayal amongst all participants.
 If this happens, you are likely to push away the addict and prevent their treatment.